huggingface/blog/stable-diffusion-xl-coreml.md

 Stable Diffusion XL works on Apple Silicon Macs running the public beta of macOS 14.
 It currently uses the `ORIGINAL` attention implementation, which is intended for CPU + GPU compute units.
 Note that the refiner stage has not been ported yet.

-For reference, these are the performance figures we got on a few computers:
+For reference, these are the performance figures we achieved on different devices:

 |        Device         | `--compute-unit`| `--attention-implementation` | End-to-End Latency (s) | Diffusion Speed (iter/s) |
 | --------------------- | --------------- | ---------------------------- | ---------------------- | ------------------------ |